Galataport: Other

-Impact of Galataport
+Impact

 Galataport is a transformative project for Istanbul.
 Not only will it greatly increase the number of tourists coming into the city in large groups but the adjoining areas of Karaköy and Tophane are already changing as shops and restaurants shift their focus from catering to locals to catering to tourists.
 In the years leading up to the opening of the new cruise terminal a large number of new hotels had already opened in these areas alongside many properties rented out through Airbnb.
 These trends are only likely to accelerate now that the port is open.